 - £145.18 or 90% of their average weekly earnings (whichever is lower) for the next 33 weeks.

 SMP is to be paid in the same way as the employee receives their normal wages (e.g. monthly or weekly).

 Employees can choose when SMP will start, although this will normally coincide with their taking Ordinary Maternity Leave.
+SMP starts automatically if the employee is off work for a pregnancy-related illness in the four weeks before the week that the baby is due.
 The earliest SMP can start is 11 weeks before the due date.
 Employees entitled to SMP are entitled to receive it even if they decide to leave before they start receiving SMP.
 They do not have to repay it if they decide not to go back to work or leave their job whilst getting SMP.